Lasmid

-Lasmid Nathaniel Owusu popularly known with the stage name Lasmid (fka Charger) is a Ghanaian musician and songwriter from Takoradi.
+Ladsmid Nathaniel Owusu (born 24 May 1999), known professionally as Lasmid (formerly Charger), is a Ghanaian musician, rapper and songwriter from Takoradi in the Western Region of the Republic of Ghana.
 He was crowned winner of the MTN Hitmaker Season 8.
-He is best known for the viral song Friday Night which gained attention in Ghana topping charts after it became a trend on TikTok.
+He is best known for his 2022 single "Friday Night", which went viral on TikTok and subsequently topped several music charts in Ghana.

+Education

+Lasmid had his primary education in a village near Dunkwa, in the Western Region of Ghana, and later attended Takoradi Technical Institute (TTI) for his secondary education.
+After completing senior high school, he took part in MTN Hitmaker.

 Career

-In 2019, Lasmid won the MTN Hitmaker season 8 competition, for which he received a GH₵120,000 recording contract.
+In 2019, Lasmid won the eighth season of MTN Hitmaker, for which he received a GH₵120,000 recording contract.
 Following the contest, Ghanaian music producer Kaywa signed him to his record label, Highly Spiritual Music.
 In 2022, Nigerian singer Naira Marley expressed interest in signing Lasmid to his label.